Value Proposition Research: How to Quantify a Value Proposition

 Phase 3 — Iterative Proposition Development

-From the qualitative benefit map, we develop benefit concepts — specific articulations of value that translate customer needs into compelling reasons to choose the brand.
+From the qualitative benefit map, develop benefit concepts — specific articulations of value that translate customer needs into compelling reasons to choose the brand.
 This phase is iterative by design.

 A benefit plank is not a feature description.
 It is a statement of outcome that connects what the customer cares about to what the brand can credibly deliver.

-Concepts are developed, tested qualitatively, refined based on what’s working, and tested again.
-This iterative loop continues until the proposition is solid — until the benefit language is clear, the plank structure is coherent, and the overall value story holds together in customer conversations.
-Real-time refinement at this phase means the proposition entering quantitative validation is genuinely strong, not just directionally right.
+Concepts are developed, then tested qualitatively with a subset of customers, refined based on response, and tested again with new customers.
+This cycle continues until the proposition is solid — until the benefit language is clear, the plank structure is coherent, and the overall value story holds together in customer conversations.

 Phase 4 — Quantitative Validation: RDC Scoring and TURF Analysis